wolfdreamYT/WebBot/README.md

 - **Advanced Web Scraping**: Retrieve articles, posts, or other data from websites.
 - **Customizable User-Agent**: Rotate user-agents to mimic different browsers.
 - **Flexible Output**: Save scraped data in text files and structured formated in another with HTML.
-- **Progress Tracking**: Monitor scraping progress with a live progress bar.
+- **Progress Tracking**: Monitor scraping progress with a live terminal.
 - **Multi-Site Support**: Scrape multiple websites with a single configuration.
-- **Extensible**: Easily add new scraping rules or parsing logic.
 - **No Robots.txt**: Bypasses robots.txt to retrieve info no matter what.
+- **UI Website**: Website UI that is hosted through the server.py for non-tech users.

 ---